robertorcosta/azure-docs.pt-br/articles/security-center/security-center-info-protection-policy.md

 ---
-title: Personalize a proteção de informações SQL - Azure Security Center
+title: Personalizar a proteção de informações do SQL – central de segurança do Azure
 description: Aprenda a personalizar as políticas de proteção de informações na Central de Segurança do Azure.
 services: security-center
 documentationcenter: na